School of Journalism and

 474 The Branding of Me (3).
 What have you done to brand yourself?
 Students will use YouTube, Twitter, and Facebook in a calculated plan with other new-media marketing tools to land that first job.

 475 Concepts of Marketing (3).
-Designed for students anticipating careers in advertising, public relations, or related areas, this course teaches the vocabulary and basic concepts of marketing as it will be practiced, emphasizing the role of mass communication.
+Designed to provide the larger business context for students anticipating careers in advertising, public relations, and other media industries, the course teaches the vocabulary and basic concepts of marketing as it will be practiced.

 476 Ethical Issues and Sports Communication (3).
 Permission of the instructor.
 Ethical dilemmas and decisions in the commercialization and coverage of sports, including the influence of television, pressure to change traditions and standards for monetary reasons, and negative influences on athletes.